 As I climbed into our white van, my dad noted that I was smiling and asked why.
-Laughing, I told him he would figure that out next time—when he would come with me to volunteer at the next Project Humanities Service Saturday.
+Laughing, I told him he would figure that out next time—when he would come with me to volunteer at the next Project Humanities Service Saturdays.

 - Rina Kubota, High School Research Intern, Spring 2018

 "Dr. Lester, Thanks for the good deeds, you and your group is doing to help those that need help so badly.
 There's far too many homeless and hungry, and far too many that wouldn't considering helping out." -- Geneva

 "It was a pleasure to work with you and your awesome group of people on this amazing project.
 We hope that we can be part of it many other Saturdays to serve the community and give back to the ones in ” -- Klaus Doering, Director of Operations, Sprinter-rentals